 - the different developmental pathways to drug use, abuse, and dependence during adolescence, and to identify to what extent cognitive, biological, and environmental risk factors determine these pathways of drug use and suicidality.

-While the NRLC team collaborates with many other clinicians and researchers both within and outside our institution, the NRLC is comprised of six primary researchers: (1) Dr. Donald Dougherty serves as the Director of the NRLC and has expertise in the assessment of behavior with an interest in how behavioral measures can yield knowledge regarding the underlying mechanisms responsible for impulsive behaviors following pharmacological manipulations.
-He has developed and used laboratory measures as a means of assessing behavior and monitoring treatment response to clinical interventions; (2) Dr. Ashley Acheson is a behavioral neuroscientist interested in studying the effects of drugs on neural substrates of impulsive behavior as ascertained via imaging techniques; (3) Dr. Michael Dawes is a board-certified child and adolescent psychiatrist with interest and experience in treatment development for substance abuse and dependence; (4) Dr. Nathalie Hill-Kapturczak is a biochemist with interests in the chemical underpinnings of behavior, particularly as relates to substance use and abuse; (5) Dr. Charles Mathias is an applied psychologist with expertise in psychophysiological assessment to identify potential mechanisms related to impulsive and aggressive behaviors; and (6) Dr. Dawn Richard is a biomedical neuroscientist interested in studying the effects of alcohol on behavior and investigating serotonin dysregulation as a potential underlying mechanism that may contribute to individual differences in susceptibility to alcohol-use disorders, as well as other substance abuse disorders.
+While the NRLC team collaborates with many other clinicians and researchers both within and outside our institution, the NRLC is comprised of five core faculty: (1) Dr. Donald Dougherty serves as the Director of the NRLC and has expertise in the assessment of behavior with an interest in how behavioral measures can yield knowledge regarding the underlying mechanisms responsible for impulsive behaviors following pharmacological manipulations.
+He has developed and used laboratory measures as a means of assessing behavior and monitoring treatment response to clinical interventions; (2) Dr. Ashley Acheson is a behavioral neuroscientist interested in studying the effects of drugs on neural substrates of impulsive behavior as ascertained via imaging techniques; (3) Dr. Nathalie Hill-Kapturczak is a biochemist with interests in the chemical underpinnings of behavior, particularly as relates to substance use and abuse; (4) Dr. Charles Mathias is an applied psychologist with expertise in psychophysiological assessment to identify potential mechanisms related to impulsive and aggressive behaviors; and (5) Dr. Stacy Ryan is a clinical psychologist interested in implementation of adolescent substance use treatment programs.

 More information can be seen at www.nrlc-group.net.